 The size of immediate families have declined over time as American women have had fewer children.
 Today, the common cultural preference in America is to have a small family unit with extended family living separately.
 However, Asian, black and Hispanic families are more likely to live in multigenerational arrangements and have larger households than non-Hispanic white Americans.8,9

 influences many American family dynamics.
-There is a pervading cultural idea that you are what you make of yourself and who you choose to be.
+There is a pervading cultural idea that you are what you make of yourself and who you choose to be (see Individualism in Core Concepts).
 Therefore, people are expected to be self-reliant and personally responsible for their choices.
 For example, it is relatively common for American parents to a emphasise a child’s independence and support their pursuit of personal aspirations, even if they differ from the family’s preconceived expectation.
 Similarly, American school systems often teach children to think of themselves as ‘special’ or ‘unique’ as they grow up.

 The cultural emphasis on independence also sees many elderly Americans choose to live alone, preferring to be self-reliant in their old age rather than ‘burdening’ the younger generations of their family by living with them.
 The average adult over 60 only lives with one other person (usually a spouse).10 Similarly, many children feel an obligation to be financially independent and not rely on their parents as adults.
 There is a general social expectation that their children leave home within a few years of finishing high school or college.
 However, this norm has been subject to change following tough economic periods (such as the global financial crisis).
 It was estimated roughly 20% of Americans between the ages of 18 and 34 lived with their parents in 2018.11